PhD in Clinical Psychology

 The clinical training program adheres to the scientist-practitioner model.
 The program is, by design, eclectic in orientation and broad in scope.
 From cognitive-behavioral or humanistic perspectives to object relations and family systems, students are exposed to a diversity of clinical approaches and populations.
 Training focuses on academic and research competence and gives students both the theoretical and the practical experience necessary to develop strong clinical skills.

 Candidates with various backgrounds who have strong academic and clinical promise are recruited.
 Adhering to the scientist-practitioner training philosophy, our goal is to prepare students with the knowledge and skills to be excellent generalist clinical psychologists, equipped to pursue academic, research, or clinical careers.
 Although many of our graduates pursue professional careers, academic and research competencies are also central to the goals of the program.
-Beyond a general "core" education and clinical training, students may gain added experience in therapy, assessment, forensics, health psychology and a variety of other options, or they may elect optional Emphasis Areas in: (1) Child, Adolescent, Family, (2) Clinical Neuropsychology, or (3) Clinical Research.
+Beyond a general "core" education and clinical training, students may gain added experience in therapy, assessment, forensics, health psychology and a variety of other options, or they may elect optional Emphasis Areas in: (1) Child, Adolescent, Family, (2) Clinical Neuropsychology, (3) Clinical Research, or (4) Clinical Health.

 The program is ordinarily completed in five years, including a one-year full-time internship completed in an accredited agency away from the university.
 Although many APA programs currently prefer students to apply only after completing the Bachelor's degree level, we welcome students with either Bachelor's or Master's degrees.
 The clinical psychology program at Brigham Young University has an excellent reputation, both for the clinical skills of our students and solid grounding in theory and research.
 Our students seeking internships are frequently accepted in some of the outstanding training sites of the nation.
 Recent students have completed internships at Baylor University Medical School, Duke University Medical School, University of Oregon Health Sciences Center, University of Minnesota Medical School, the Yale School of Medicine, and several hospitals in the Harvard Medical School Consortium.